derzorngottes/deprecated-personal-site/about.md

 permalink: /about/
 ---

 Hi.
 I'm a full stack developer in Seattle.
 You can see some of my recent work [here](https://github.com/derzorngottes).

-&&
+& etc. &

+1.

+The blog title 'unquestioning thought' comes from Robert Walser's 1917 novella _Der Spaziergang_ (_The Walk_):

+> As I looked at earth and air and sky the melancholy unquestioning thought came to me that I was a poor prisoner between heaven and earth, that all men were miserably imprisoned in this way ...

+Although I'm sure it seems dramatic, it was the shortest clip I could find from Walser's vast and largely irreverent body of work.

+2.

 I've collected several online handles: